joerowell/Sage-Install-Instructions/README.md

 ### Step 1: Installing WSL
 Windows 10 and 11 have the "Windows Subsystem for Linux" (WSL), which essentially installs a Linux virtual machine inside your Windows operating system.
 This makes it really easy to install Linux packages inside your Windows installation.

+#### Part 0: Enabling virtual machines
+You may need to enable virtualisation in your BIOS / UEFI.
+This is rather variable across machines, and as a result it is not possible for us to cover this step here.
+Instead, we recommend that you look up how to do this for your particular machine.

 #### Part 1: Enabling WSL